I dial the phone number of Jimmy as soon as class was dismissed. When he didn’t pick up after 2 calls, I decide to try again later. Maybe he’s busy.

 A lying person would hesitate.
 They will look at everywhere except for the eyes of the interrogator.
 They might fiddle, take a step backward, or break into a cold sweat.
 A lying person will reveal themselves unknowingly especially when backed into a corner, caught off-guard.

 I wanted to let her continue the facade she’s going to great lengths to keep.
 It’s always fun to let someone make a fool of themselves watching them lie in front of your face when you already know the truth.
 But I didn’t want to spend a minute more alone with a liar.
-“Thea, the girl you kissed, is sitting inside that office,” I pointed to the door behind me.
+“Thea, the girl you kissed, is sitting inside that office,” I point to the door behind me.
 “They told me exactly what happened.
 Now if you still insist you’re telling the truth, why don’t we call her out here and settle this once and for all?”

 This swine can’t even remember the face of the girl she kissed.
 I’m hating her even more with every second I spend with her.